When you create a password, make it:

 - Choosing and Changing a Secure UMICH (Level-1) Password.
 Choosing a strong, secure password reduces the risk that your password will be guessed or stolen by a password thief.

 - Use the Password Security Checklist.
 Answer the questions in this checklist to see if your password is at risk.
 If so, it is time to change your password!
 In particular, do not reuse your UMICH password outside the university.

 - Set account recovery information.
 If you forget your UMICH password, you can request that a password reset code be sent to you at your account recovery address.

 - Use two-factor (Duo) authentication.
 All U-M employees, students, and sponsored affiliates are required to use two-factor for Weblogin to protect their U-M account.
 Retirees, and alumni are encouraged to do so.

 - Video: Use Apple biometrics for safe and easy login to websites.
 Learn to set up Apple biometrics to use Face ID and Touch ID to log into U-M websites on an iPhone or iPad.

 Michigan Medicine (Level-2) Password

-- Write them down and store them in a secure place.
+- If you need to write down or store passwords, do it securely.
 Do not leave them where others can see them or find them.
 Keep them locked up if at all possible.
 Store them as you would any other valuable item.
 Do not store them in a document on your computer unless you have encrypted the file.